 Third Street South

 To see another side of Naples, visit Third Street South, a district full of Old Florida culture paired with modernity.
 Packed with shops, galleries and restaurants, Third Street South offers over 33 stores with high-end fashion and locally made items.
-Visitors find all this set among courtyards, plazas, fountains and colorful landscaping, suited for a day outdoors.
+Visitors find all this set among courtyards, plazas, fountains and colorful landscaping.